South Dakota Gov. Noem blasts Fauci, contrasts her COVID measures with Cuomo

 "Eight days after that, the first deaths began to show up," Noem said.

-Going on to slam Fauci, who served on both Trump's and Joe Biden's coronavirus task force, and currently leads the latters' efforts, Noem said the NIH physician routinely offered flawed guidance and predictions.
+Going on to slam Fauci, who served on both Trump's and President Joe Biden's coronavirus task force, and currently leads the latters' efforts, Noem said the NIH physician routinely offered flawed guidance and predictions.

 CLICK HERE TO GET THE FOX NEWS APP